deep-watermarking/clwemark/README.md

 ## Example Results

 A high $z$-score indicates watermarked content.
 Notice that the watermarked and unwatermarked images look very similar, whereas our detector can detect the presense of watermark.
 Crucially, these images are *not* AI generated, this works on any image.
 For example, an image or video uploaded to a social media website like TikTok can be watermarked using the secret key associated with a user to track the content across the site.
+The watermark is robust to common image transformations like resizing, cropping, filtering and compression.

 - A cute cat